Fortified wine: Vermouth

 Vermouth is a fortified wine flavoured with aromatic herbs and spices ("aromatised" in the trade) using closely guarded recipes (trade secrets).
 Some of the herbs and spices used may include cardamom, cinnamon, marjoram, and chamomile.
-Some vermouth is sweetened; however, unsweetened or dry, vermouth tends to be bitter.
+Some vermouth is sweetened.
+Unsweetened or dry vermouth tends to be bitter.
 The person credited with the second vermouth recipe, Antonio Benedetto Carpano from Turin, Italy, chose to name his concoction "vermouth" in 1786 because he was inspired by a German wine flavoured with wormwood, an herb most famously used in distilling absinthe.
-However, wine flavoured with wormwood goes back to ancient Rome.
+Wine flavoured with wormwood goes back to ancient Rome.
 The modern German word Wermut (Wermuth in the spelling of Carpano's time) means both wormwood and vermouth.
 The herbs were originally used to mask raw flavours of cheaper wines, imparting a slightly medicinal "tonic" flavor.

 Vins doux naturels

 Vins doux naturels (VDN) are lightly fortified wines typically made from white Muscat grapes or red Grenache grapes in the south of France.
-The production of vins doux naturels was perfected by Arnaud de Villeneuve at the University of Montpellier in the 13th century and they are now quite common in the Languedoc-Roussillon region of southern France.

 As the name suggests, Muscat de Beaumes-de-Venise, Muscat de Rivesaltes and Muscat de Frontignan are all made from the white Muscat grape, whilst Banyuls and Maury are made from red Grenache.
 Other wines, like those of Rivesaltes AOC, can be made from red or white grapes.
-Regardless of the grape, fermentation is stopped by the addition of up to 10% of a 190 proof (95%) grape spirit.
+Regardless of the grape, fermentation is stopped by the addition of up to 10% of a 190 proof (95% abv) grape spirit.
 The Grenache vins doux naturels can be made in an oxidised or unoxidised style whereas the Muscat wines are protected from oxidation to retain their freshness.

+Vins de liqueur

+A vin de liqueur is a sweet fortified style of French wine that is fortified by adding brandy to unfermented grape must.
+The term vin de liqueur is also used by the European Union to refer to all fortified wines.
+Vins de liqueur take greater flavour from the added brandy but are also sweeter than vin doux.

+Examples include Floc de Gascogne which is made using 1/3 armagnac to 2/3 grape juice from the same vineyard, Pineau des Charentes in the Cognac zone, Macvin in Jura; there is also Pommeau similarly made by blending apple juice and apple brandy.